reytorremis/rey_sample_works/README.md

 ***
 [MMDA Traffic Analysis](https://reytorremis.github.io/rey_sample_works/mmda_dash/)

-+ This project Tableau and SQL for analyzing traffic behaviour in the Philippines.
++ This project uses Tableau and SQL for analyzing traffic behaviour in the Philippines.
 Cleaning is done using MS SQL Server.
 SQL is the programming language for analyzing the data.

 <a><img src="https://img.shields.io/badge/MS%20SQL%20SERVER-FFDE59" /></a>
 <a><img src="https://img.shields.io/badge/SQL-D9AA1D" /></a>